 How can you develop this connection?
-Know who’s visiting your site, and know what advice they need to hear.
+Know who's visiting your site, and know what advice they need to hear.
 Write blog posts for millennials who are sharing a property with friends.
-Write for seniors who aren’t sure how they will fit all of their possessions into a smaller home.
-Establish a rapport through solid information, then ask visitors to sign up for your newsletter.
+Write for seniors who aren't sure how they will fit all of their possessions into a smaller home.
+Establish a rapport with solid information, then ask visitors to sign up for your newsletter.
 Build trust, then stay in touch with these visitors, building your engaged market over time.

 Know Where the Market and Your Audience Meet

 When you're marketing your properties, you need to understand how to best market them to a specific audience.
 According to an interview on NPR, "demand for single-family home leases is strong right now."
 However, different groups of tenants like single family rental properties for different reasons.
 Downsizing seniors may not want to commit to living in one location for the rest of their lives.
 Mobile young families may need the ability to move to new jobs.

 Research what each group of tenants needs and mention these amenities in your listings.
 A listing targeted at young families could emphasize local parks, schools, and recreation centers and the property's extra bathrooms and a fenced yard.
 A listing targeted to seniors can focus on a quiet backyard and a walkable neighborhood.
 Look at the keywords that your target audience uses to search for properties online, and make sure that you weave those into your web-based property management marketing.